ThePeach/jstoolbar/README.md

 jstoolbar
 =========

 A JS-based edit toolbar for any input form.
 Shipped with markdown and texile formats.

-Fork and improvement of the default jstoolbar used in DotClear (but never shipped separately)
+This is a fork and improvement of the default jstoolbar used in DotClear (but never shipped separately).